larsks/rhel-osp-upgrade-docs/upgrade-3.md

           allocate explicit addresses.

-1. When you are able to move all the instances from one of your existing Grizzly compute nodes, you can redeploy that node in your Havana compute environment.
+1. When you are able to move all the instances from one of your existing Havana compute nodes, you can redeploy that node in your Icehouse compute environment.

-1. When you have moved all your compute nodes into the Havana environment, you can retire any remaining Grizzly Nova services.
+1. When you have moved all your compute nodes into the Icehouse environment, you can retire any remaining Havana Nova services.

 [s2]: upgrade-2.html